Andrey Andreyevich Andreyev

 Andrey Andreyevich Andreyev (Андре́й Андре́евич Андре́ев; 30 October 1895 – 5 December 1971) was a Soviet Communist politician.
-An Old Bolshevik who rose to power during the rule of Joseph Stalin, joining the Politburo as a candidate member in 1926 and as a full member in 1932, Andreyev also headed the powerful Central Control Commission of the Communist Party of the Soviet Union from 1930 to 1931, and then again from 1939 until 1952.
+An Old Bolshevik who rose to power during the rule of Joseph Stalin, he joined the Politburo as a candidate member in 1926 and as a full member in 1932.
+Andreyev also headed the powerful Central Control Commission of the Communist Party of the Soviet Union from 1930 to 1931, and then again from 1939 until 1952.

 In 1952, Andreyev was removed from the Politburo and placed in a largely ceremonial position as a member of the Presidium of the Supreme Soviet.

 Biography

 Early years

 Andrey Andreyevich Andreyev was born in the Sychyovsky Uyezd of the Smolensk Governorate of the Russian Empire to a peasant family.
 He left the village at the age of 13 to work as a dishwasher in Moscow.
 He attended workers' educational courses, and by the time he was 15 had joined a Marxist circle.
 He joined the Bolsheviks after settling in Petrograd to work in the Putilov arms factory, in 1914.

 During World War I, he worked as a hospital administrator, while carrying on illegal political work.
 He was a member of the Petrograd committee of the Bolsheviks in 1915–16, and one of the organisers of the wave of strikes that preceded the fall of the Tsar.
 After the February revolution, he helped found the Petrograd Metal Workers' Union.
 He was in the crowd that welcomed the Bolshevik leader, Vladimir Lenin on his return from exile in April 1917.
 At the Bolshevik conference that same month, he was one of the younger delegates who backed Lenin's call for a second revolution.